pzhp/pzhp1.github.io/_posts/2015-10-06-Introduction-on-C++11.md

 // Clang: this applies the GNU unused attribute to a and f, and also applies the GNU noreturn attribute to f.
 [[gnu::unused]] int a, f [[gnu::noreturn]] ();
 ```
-###trailing return type
+###4.trailing return type
 Trailing return type is useful if the return type depends on argument names, such as `template <class T, class U> auto add(T t, U u) -> decltype(t + u); `or is complicated, such as in `auto fpif(int)->int(*)(int)`.
 From C++14, the trailing return type can be ignored.
 ###function specifier: explicit & override & final
 `virtual` and `inline` have been used widely.
 C++11 introduce `explicit`.The `explicit` specifier shall be used only in the declaration of a constructor or conversion function within its class definition.
-Specifies that this user-defined conversion function is only considered for direct initialization (including explicit conversions)[More detail][2].
+Specifies that this user-defined conversion function is only considered for direct initialization (including explicit conversions)[More details][2].

 ```C++
 explicit class_name ( params )	 (1)
 explicit operator type ( ) (since C++11) (2)